Get into the action with the best action games on the Nintendo Switch

 Cons:

-Super Mario Odyssey delivers a stellar platforming experience and adds new features that make the game more fun than ever.

-Best with Friends: Super Smash Brothers
+Best multiplayer: Super Smash Bros.
+Ultimate

 Super Smash Bros is what happens when you build a game around all of your favorite video game characters smashing each other to smithereens.
-It's a button-mashing, better-with-friends, explosion of chaos and fun.
+In our review, we loved how it's a button-mashing, better-with-friends explosion of chaos and fun.
 Smash Bros Ultimate has more content in one package than the franchise has ever managed before.

 Controls in Smash have always been pretty simple, and that trend continues.
 You use the control stick and two buttons to move and launch attacks.
 Each character gets access to special moves that can be triggered, but the basics don't change from character to character.
 You can jump in and start having fun even if you're never played a single moment of Smash before.
 No health bars in Smash ever show up; instead, a percentile shows above your character.
 The higher this number goes, the more likely it is that you can be KO'd.

 There are 108 different maps in Super Smash Brothers Ultimate; there really is a level that will delight any player.
 Along with so many levels, there are also a whopping 74 different characters to choose from when playing.
-You'll need to unlock most of the playable characters by gaming with the initial 11 characters that are available at the start.
+You'll need to unlock most playable characters by gaming with the initial 11 characters available at the start.

 Pros: